IntelEdisonDemoDay/iotkit-comm-js/doc/tutorials/service-spec-query.md

  Here, the properties indicate that the sensor is publishing the ambient temperature in Fahrenheit using a floating-point format.
 More on these properties when we talk about the thermostat.
 * address *(optional)*: the address the service will run at.
 When not specified, `localhost` is used.
-* advertise *(optional)*: when not present, service is advertised locally (on the LAN) by default.
-Currently, iecf does not support advertising services in the cloud, so the 'cloud' field is essentially ignored.

 This specification can then be passed to {@link module:main.createService}, which will eventually return an instance of a service running at the given address and port.